Short Range Transit Plan 2018-2022

 This planning initiative is community driven.
 A steering committee of local stakeholders are responsible for overseeing this plan.
 Additionally, public input, customer surveys, input from the Wave Board of Directors, as well as input from elected officials will be included in the plan.

 We need your input to help shape the future of public transportation in our area.
-Participate anytime from your computer, tablet, or smartphone, join us at a public meeting, or give input on board our Project Bus.
+Participate by joining us at a public meeting or give input via email and our interactive map.

-Click on the images below to give your input through a Survey, comment on our Downtown Trolley, show us where you’d like changes on our Interactive Map, and give feedback on our UNCW Seahawk Shuttle.
+Click on the image below to show us where you’d like changes using our Interactive Map.

 Town Hall Meetings:

 Wave will host two Town Hall Meetings to gather input in-person.
-The first meeting will occur on September 21, 2017 from 5:00 pm to 7:00 pm at Forden Station, located in Wilmington at at 505 Cando St. The final meeting will be scheduled for December, 2017.
-Click the image below to view or print a flyer for the September Town Hall Meeting.
+The first meeting will occur on September 21, 2017 from 5:00 pm to 7:00 pm at Forden Station, located in Wilmington at at 505 Cando St. The final meeting is scheduled for January 9, 2018 at the same time and location.